ni-cky/system/Marrowing/Incantations.md

 _Effect:_ A weapon you touch shatters if you achieve successes in this casting equal or greater to the weapon specific dice pool size.

 ·         **Stop [3 AP]**
-_Type:_ Preventive Reactive Action (Target is moving)
+_Type:_ Preventive Reactive Action (Target moves or is moved more than 1 step)
 _Base Attribute:_ Feel
-_Effect:_ The target stops moving.
+_Effect:_ The target can't move from it's current spot.
 Any force acting on it must contest the numbers of successes of the spell.

 ·         **Strike True [3 AP]**
 _Type:_ Supportive Reactive Action (target rolling attack challenge)